Next Level U

 Most people stop at tithing and I can’t blame the thinking behind that, but what if you had a passion to do more?
 Pamela and I certainly don’t want to stop at tithing or 10%.
 We feel that we can do a whole lot more; we can do more good.
 If we put life-our business, in a position to give more, then this also allows us to have our remaining finances in excellent shape.
 I’m sure you’re wondering how.
 For starters, you need a plan.
 Since we knew we would give our entire tithe to our local church, we decided to up our giving.
 [I feel a question in there, click here.]
 We made a plan.
 Most normal people wouldn’t think about giving more than 10% of their income away and that’s simply for 2 reasons: 1) they’ve never given 10% and 2) they’ve not learned to be generous which simply means to do good.

-The Family Plan Binder is available soon.
-Our team is working hard putting the finishing touches on our Family Plan binder that we’re making available to you.
-We designed it to help you and your family move the needle forward making your life your business.
-Find out more about the Family plan here.
+Our team has worked very hard putting it together.
+We designed it to help you and your family move the needle forward in making your life your business.
+Find out more about the Family plan here.[/su_note]

 Each year in the month of December, Pamela and I review our annual budget.
 We close our books on November 30 and review our fiscal year (12/1 – 11/30) during the month of December.
 This review allows us to compare our percentage of giving year over year.
 With such a comparison, we are able to see how much better our lives are because we’ve become intentional givers.
 Honestly [if I can go to the left a little], I can’t understand how a Christian can be a serious tither without tracking and evaluating how they’re doing.
 In every other area of life, we track and grade our progress, why aren’t we serious enough about the things that are important to God and our family’s well being?
 Get serious; create a giving plan.